 I’ve been a long-time Tenere fan.
-Before the XT600ZE which is featured on the front of my republished Desert Travels ebook, I owned the first-generation kickstart model and like everyone else of a certain age, in the 1980s adapted XT500s in the days when there was nothing better.
+Before the XT600ZE which is featured on the front of my Desert Travels ebook, I owned the first-generation kickstart model, and like everyone else of a certain age, in the 1980s adapted XT500s in the days when there was nothing better.

 The British biking press didn’t get it with the new Tenere when it came out in 2008.
 No surprise there, but owners’ impressions were better than expected so I got one to finish researching my Morocco Overland guidebook.
 I bought the bike used but not even run in, for £4200.
-Now the price has jumped to an astronomical £7000, but for a Jap overlander it’s still in a class of its own.
+A year or two later the price jumped to an astronomical £7000, but for a Jap overlander it’s still in a class of its own back then.

 Early impressions and modifications

 After less than 500 miles I found I liked:

 • Engine and FI /ECU problems ironed out on the 660X and R models